-- Pour the pumpkin spice morsels into a large bowl.
-In a small sauce pan over high medium-high heat, bring the 1 cup of heavy cream to a simmer.
-Remove the pan from the heat and pour over the pumpkin spice morsels.
+- Pour the white chocolate chip and butterscotch morsels into a large bowl.
+In a small sauce pan over medium-high heat, bring the 1 cup of heavy cream to a simmer.
+Remove the pan from the heat and pour over the white chocolate chips and butterscotch morsels.

-- Whisk the cream and pumpkin spice morsels together until smooth.
+- Whisk the cream, white chocolate chips, and butterscotch morsels together until smooth.
 Mix in the pumpkin puree and cover with plastic wrap and place in the refrigerator for 1 hour or until the pumpkin mixture is completely chilled.
 It is very important that you allow it to chill completely.
 If not, the mousse will not whip up properly.

-- Remove the pumpkin/cream mixture from the fridge and add the remaining 2 cups of heavy cream and the pumpkin pie spice.
+- Remove the pumpkin mixture from the fridge and add the remaining 2 cups of heavy cream and pumpkin pie spice.
 Whip until it forms stiff peaks.

 - Whip the heavy cream, sugar, and vanilla together until it forms stiff peaks.

-- Evenly spread the pumpkin mousse over the crust, cover with plastic wrap and chill in the refrigerator for 3 hours.
+- Evenly spread the pumpkin mousse over the crust, cover with plastic wrap, and chill in the refrigerator for 3 hours.
 Spread or pipe the whipped cream over the pie and serve.